Welcome.News Bites.The Teak Set.Projects.Can you Help?.LNER Sales.Gallery.Videos.Contacts.

 Nos.
 43600

-Owner: SVR Rolling Stock Trust Co Ltd (Registered Charity 1092723
+Owner: SVR Charitable Trust Ltd (Registered Charity 1092723)

 and 52255

-Owner: SVR Rolling Stock Trust Co Ltd (Registered Charity 1092723
+Owner: SVR Charitable Trust Ltd (Registered Charity 1092723)

-individual.
-Work on restoring No’s 43600 and 52255 to 1935 livery was undertaken in the mid-1980's, with the
+by an individual.
+Work on restoring Nos.43600 and 52255 to 1935 livery was undertaken in the mid-1980s, with the

-provided the Gresley presence on the SVR for many years.
-Although it is common to find varnish dating from LNER
+presence on the SVR for many years.

-days on the coach ends and between the windows, all traces have usually gone from the long panels.
-Old sign writing
+Although it is common to find varnish dating from LNER days on the coach ends and between the windows, all traces

-occasionally leaves its outline on the teak, showing up at the sanding stage.
-On No. 43600, not only did the original
+have usually gone from the long panels.
+Old sign writing occasionally leaves its outline on the teak, showing up at the

-been added to the latter and was clearly visible, but not in the officially recognised Gill Sans style.
-This one was in
+number 13354.
+During early BR days an 'E' prefix had been added to the latter and was clearly visible, but not in the

-full pre-war style and obviously cut out of a redundant LNER transfer sheet.
+officially recognised Gill Sans style.
+This one was in full pre-war style and obviously cut out of a redundant LNER

 See Also Carriage Survey Entry for 43600 and Carriage Survey Entry for 52255.